Chapter VII: Regulations relating to Parsonages

 7.2 Where such a dwellinghouse is let to a person other than the holder of an ecclesiastical office in the Church in Wales, the rent shall be fixed by the Representative Body and the proceeds of the letting shall be credited to the Diocesan Parsonage Board Account; provided that in any case where the major portion of the cost of the division is supplied from sources other than the Diocesan Parsonage Improvement Fund, the Representative Body may make other arrangements in regard to the proceeds of the letting.

-7.3 Where it is required that such a dwellinghouse be occupied by the holder of an ecclesiastical office, no rent shall be charged and the provisions of these Regulations shall apply.
+7.3 Where it is required that such a dwellinghouse be occupied by the holder of an ecclesiastical office, no rent or other consideration shall be charged and the provisions of these Regulations shall apply.

 7.4 Any other matter in connection with the division of a Parsonage not herein specifically provided for, shall be determined by the Representative Body.